psybits/gopsydose/README.md

 Showing logs to others as a bragging point makes you look like a fool.

+## Source Information

+You can find any info present in the "source" that's configured.

+Currently the default source is [psychonautwiki](https://psychonautwiki.org).
+This means the info present there, that's available through their API, will be downloaded to your machine and stored in a local database.
+Later when you log new dosages or want information about a substance, it will use the local database, not the API, if it's already fetched the information.

+You don't need to configure anything for the database or API by default.

+Keep in mind, if you store data locally for too long, it might be obsolete.
+You shouldn't clear your local db too quickly as well, because this way you put more strain on the API servers for no reason and you might lose data, which you might need in case you don't have an Internet connection.
+It's also a lot slower to get data using the API compared to the local database.

 ## Examples

 If you want to log a dose: